Elizabeth Sawyer

 Elizabeth Sawyer (died 1621) was a convicted witch during the reign of James I of England.

 She lived in Winchmore Hill.
 She was rumoured to be a witch long before she was charged.
 Her penchant for oaths and blasphemies had made her suspect, and was claimed to have provided the Devil with his first access to her.

+Before the accusations against her

+She was married, and had children.
+She was "pale faced with a stoop which left her body 'bending together'." (due to Reverend Henry Goodcole, sig.
+A4v).
+She had one eye, which Goodcole states she shared with at least one of her unknown parents.

+Accusations against her

 She was accused of having caused the death of Agnes Ratcleife by use of magic, after Ratcleife had struck one of Sawyer's sows that was eating her soap.

 It was said that a demon, in the form of a dog named Tom, had appeared before her and seduced her into serving Satan.
 The Devil was sometimes black and sometimes white, and visited her three times a week as a familiar.

+Her trial and execution

 Women were enlisted by the court to search for the witch's mark, and claimed to have found it near Sawyer's anus.
 This evidently had a strong effect in swinging the jury to conviction.
-She was judged guilty and executed for witchcraft in 1621.
+She was judged guilty and hanged for witchcraft in 1621.
+No records of the trial survive.